moody4/blog/markdown/en/posts/finder-overview/index.md

 Your recently used commands appear on the homepage (when the search bar is empty).

 Pin your favorite commands and rearrange them as needed.
-To pin a command directly from search results, hold **`Ctrl`** and click the icon that appears on the right.
+To pin a command directly from search results, hold **`Ctrl`** and click the pin icon on the right.

 <video controls autoplay="true" loop playsinline src="/mp4/finder-overview/vid-7.mp4" />